Skip to content

 Applying to the board

-You can apply for the HUMAKO Board when the application process is ongoing by sending an open application and CV to the Executive Director by email to aleksi.niemi (a) humako.net.
+You can apply to the HUMAKO Board during the application period by sending an open application and CV to the Executive Director via email at: [email protected].

-More information about the next years board application will be published in autumn of 2024.
+More information about the board application process for the next term will be published in autumn 2025.

 Facebook Messenger